The Ultimate Guide to MEV & Crypto Trading Bots (2026)

 Best Practices

-- Consider flash loans for capital-efficient liquidations
+- Use flash loans for capital-efficient liquidations

-- Monitor multiple protocols simultaneously
+- Set up monitoring for multiple protocols simultaneously

 3. Back-Running Strategy